Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Breakfast cereal

-Some cereals are more clearly sugary, such as those that are frosted, honey-flavored or have marshmallows.
+Some cereals are more clearly sugary, such as those with frosting, honey flavoring or marshmallows.
 But even healthy-sounding ones such as granola or those with “oat” or “bran” in the name can still pack in a tablespoon of added sugar per serving.

 The bottom line: You don’t have to give up your favorite foods to cut your added sugars by a lot.
 You’ll go a long way just by reading labels and making a few smart grocery store swaps.